-In 2019, a funeral with a viewing and burial cost $7,640 on average, according to National Funeral Directors Association.
-In addition to funeral costs, you might also have other bills, such as health care costs, if you died.
+In 2019, the median cost for a funeral with a viewing and burial was $7,640, according to National Funeral Directors Association.
+In addition to funeral costs, you might also have other bills, such as health care costs, associated with your death.
 With life insurance, you could cover these expenses yourself and help prevent leaving a financial burden behind for your loved ones.

 To Pay Off Debt

-Life insurance might also be valuable if your parents or someone else cosigned your student loans and other debts.
-If you passed away, then your cosigner would still be responsible for paying everything off.
+Life insurance might also be valuable if your parents or someone else cosigned on your student loans and other debts.
+If you pass away, then your cosigner would still be responsible for paying off everything.
 Life insurance could help with these expenses.